-Citation: Section 43, Section 210-B(52), Section 606(hhh) Credit Type: Refundable Effective Date of Credit: Effective for tax years beginning a
+Citation: Section 43, Section 210-B(52), Section 606(hhh)

-Effective Date of Credit: Effective for tax years beginning on or after January 1, 2018 and before January 1, 2028
+Effective Date of Credit: Effective for tax years beginning on or after January 1, 2018

 Description: The refundable life sciences research and development tax credit is awarded by Empire State Development (ESD) and is funded from the Excelsior Program.
 ESD can award \$10 million annually for ten years.
 New life sciences companies can claim a 15 percent credit on their research and development expenditures, with the rate increasing to 20 percent for businesses with less than 10 employees.
 A company can claim credit for up to three years with an annual maximum of \$500,000.